|

 However, Avene Tolerance Emulsion is specifically formulated as a moisturizer, making it a more effective option for those with dry or dehydrated skin.

-Soothing Properties:
+Soothing Properties

 Avene Cicalfate Cream is specifically designed to soothe and repair irritated and damaged skin.